Courses

 IMM 291 Seminar in Immunology (Fall)

-This course stresses student participation in presentations and discussion, and is a companion course to IMM 201.
+This course stresses student participation through presentations and discussion.
+It is a companion course to IMM 201.

 This is a student-run discussion group intended particularly for students before they advance to candidacy (or masters exit exam).
 Students decide each quarter on a discussion topic in immunology of choice.
 Each student presents on a topic of her/his choice.
 Faculty may be invited to discuss particular areas of interest.